YouthZone Art Murals

 "The Embrey Family Foundation has been pleased to support YouthZone's mural projects," said Gayle Embrey, Vice President of the Board of the Embrey Family Foundation.
 "The themes of their murals are well thought out, and the imagery communicates the stories they wish to tell."

 Gayle thinks teens are a great asset to our community and wanted to make sure they are paid for their work.
 "It has been gratifying to see how these young people have remained committed and hardworking throughout their time on the projects," added Gayle.
 "It's been a pleasure to collaborate with YouthZone to make these mural projects happen."

-This summer, teens are working with Glenwood Springs artist Vallee Noone.
-The backdrop will be the entryway to the new YouthZone building in Glenwood Springs.
-Vallee said the teens she is working with this year are amazing.
+In 2019, teens worked under the mentorship of Glenwood Springs artist Vallee Noone.
+The backdrop is now the entryway to the new YouthZone building in Glenwood Springs.
+Vallee said the teens she worked with are amazing.
 They are dedicated and creative, and they came without an ego.
 "It's been really neat to see them evolve artistically," she said.

 With the support of the Bookcliffs Art Center, talented teens created murals in Rifle in previous summers.
-In the first summer, the teen artists painted a compelling mural at the Corner of 6 & 24 and Railroad.
-It can be viewed right in front of the Kum ‘n Go as you enter downtown Rifle.
+In the first summer, the teen artists painted a compelling mural at the corner of 6 & 24 and Railroad that can be seen in front of the Kum ‘n Go as you enter downtown Rifle.

 The mural served to continue our connections, regardless of age.
 The sphere of each generation represents the very different time periods each generation has grown up in.
 A piece of imagery that connects each world/generation, helps to show that we should come together and that each generation has had an effect on the next.

 The second mural created during this incredible collaboration with the Embrey Family Foundation and Bookcliffs Art Center is located near the 16th street underpass in Rifle, near the skate park.
 Titled “Beyond the Screen,” this piece addresses technology and how it affects our lives.

 2019 YouthZone Mural